AnYpku/usercode/WGammaAnalysis/README.txt

 is to compute total and differential cross sections of W_GAMMA (while it's not intended to analize Z_GAMMA, the package has Z_GAMMA built in, it's used for different cross-checks)

+!
+The sideband variation study on MC is now not part of the code here.
+Merged muon+electron MC files for this study are copied from ../WGammaAnalysisAux27_SbVariationMC_NoWMtCut_SomeMerging/ If we decide on this sideband optimization and computation of systematic error, the code will be restuctured to accomodate sideband variation study on MC !

 ##############################
 ## The sequence itself: